wshackle/aprs-framework/README.md

 4. Get the tar or zip file rather than the exe of dmg file for your operating system in the community column in the center at the bottom of the page with the latest 2.3.?? version.
 Using the tar or zip file will make it easier to setup multiple instances.
-5. Extract the tar or zip into two seperate directories.
+5. Extract the tar or zip into two separate directories.
 (One for Motoman, and one for Fanuc or their simulations)

         mkdir motoman-neo4j-database
         cd motoman-neo4j-database/